The Virtual Currency Regulation Review: Switzerland

 iv Enquiries to FINMA

-Notwithstanding the guidance provided by FINMA, given that this field is new and the structures of token offerings are always evolving, regarding the application of the ICO Guidelines in real-life projects, it is normal practice to seek a confirmation from FINMA to the effect of obtaining a no-action comfort from the regulator.
+Notwithstanding the guidance provided by FINMA, given that this field is new and the structures of token offerings are always evolving, regarding the application of the ICO Guidelines in real-life projects, it is normal practice to make an enquiry to FINMA seeking confirmation, and to obtain a no-action letter from the regulator, thus providing comfort.

-FINMA offers the possibility to file such no-action enquiries in order to confirm the regulatory interpretation.
+FINMA offers the option to file such 'no-action' enquiries to confirm the regulatory interpretation.

 Securities and investment laws